Mattress for Back Pain

 • The aspect of touch and feel doesn't exist in an online shop.
 You go by what is mentioned by the retailer.

-• If the mattress comes defective, or you don't like it after you've tried it, then you'll have to go through the not-so-easy task of returning it.
+• If the mattress is defective or you don't like it after you've tried it, then you'll have to go through the task of returning it to be able to buy a new one.

 Offline shopping